Derekt314/tutorial/README.md

-# Repository for the github tutorial
+# Repository for the GitHhub tutorial